-- the "maximum speed" for fixed services is the speed that an end-user could expect to receive at least some of the time (e.g. at least once a day) - the "normally available speed" for fixed services is the speed that the end-user could expect to receive most of the time and it has two dimensions the speed itself and the proportion of time it is available during a given period - the "estimated maximum speed" for mobile services should be explained in a way that the end-user can understand the realistically available maximum speed in different locations in realistic usage conditions.
-One way of doing this could be by using coverage maps.
+- the "maximum speed" for fixed services should be achievable by the end-user at least some of the time (e.g. at least once a day) - the "normally available speed" for fixed services is the speed that the end-user could expect to receive most of the time and it has two dimensions - the speed itself and the proportion of time it is available during a given period - the "estimated maximum speed" for mobile services should be explained in a way that the end-user can understand the realistically available maximum speed in different locations in realistic usage conditions.
+One way of doing this could be by using maps, including speeds in both indoor and outdoor locations.